Wednesday, 11 July 2012

 Then we had steaks accompanied by couscous and various vegetables, which we asked for specially instead of chips.

 To finish we had apple tart, or rather Keith did, while I requested and got a plate of cheese, which I put away in my faithful plastic bag for tomorrow.
 All in all, we felt like very exacting customers, but our waiter was indulgent.

 By the time we got back to our tent, almost every emplacement in the camping ground was occupied.
 Even with the wonderful Viaduct in operation, Millau remains a favourite overnight halt for holiday makers coming from the north to the Mediterranean.

 Millau has a railway station.
-From there you can go almost anywhere in France.
+From there you can go to almost anywhere in France.
 Also, from the Millau railway station, there is a SNCF autocar (bus) to Montpellier.